airalab/robonomics.network/content/posts/hacked-johnnys-lab.md

 tags: ['Events', 'Online school', 'Web3', ]
 cover_image: ./images/hacked-johnnys-lab/cover.png
 description: 'There was a recent event “Hack Johnny’s Lab” by Robonomics and I believe I did hack it in a way!
 Apart from the very first try which I lost due to rules misunderstanding, I won every round I took part in and here is a short “howto” story.'
 abstract: "Hey there!
 PaTara on the line.
 There was a recent event “Hack Johnny’s Lab” by Robonomics and I believe I did hack it in a way!
-Apart from the very first try which I lost due to rules misunderstanding, I won every round I took part in and here is a short “howto” story. "
+Apart from the very first try which I lost due to rules misunderstanding, I won every round I took part in and here is a short “howto” story.
+Pavel Tarasov [PaTara]"
 ---

 So, a quick and necessary rules recap: 12 words in a mixed order, a 5-minute video of a TurtleBot 4 wandering around a lab